BrainyAnt/brainyant-rpi/README.md

 ## Setup Your Robot

 Browse to [brainyant.com](https://brainyant.com), create an account and add a new robot.
+Remember to add a video stream for the robot;
 Connect to your RPi, open a browser and login to your account in brainyant.com.
 Go to the newly added robot and press the "Download Auth File" button.
 This will save auth.json that contains your robot credentials.
 Create a separate folder and save it on the disk.